-(1) Graduate units may establish earlier deadlines for completion of course work and may prescribe penalties for late completion of work and for failure to complete work, provided that these penalties are announced at the time the instructor makes known to the class the methods by which student performance shall be evaluated.

-(2) The precise dates of commencement of courses are determined by the graduate units; students are urged to contact the relevant graduate units for information.
+- (1) Graduate units may establish earlier deadlines for completion of coursework and may prescribe penalties for late completion of work and for failure to complete work, provided that these penalties are announced at the time the instructor makes known to the class the methods by which student performance shall be evaluated. - (2) The precise dates of commencement of courses are determined by the graduate units; students are urged to contact the relevant graduate units for information.
 SGS maintains the 13-week graduate instruction period; however, if a course does not fall into the traditional 13-week period, the graduate unit will inform students of important dates and deadlines in the course syllabus.
 The University welcomes and includes students, staff, and faculty from a wide range of cultural, traditional, and spiritual beliefs.
-As per the Policy on Scheduling of Classes and Examinations and Other Accommodations for Religious Observances, the University will "...arrange reasonable accommodated by ordinary scheduling and statutory holidays."
-For more information please refer to: http://www.viceprovoststudents.utoronto.ca/publicationsandpolicies/guidelines/religiousobservances.htm.
-The obligation not to discriminate on the basis of religion is a statutory duty arising from the Ontario Human Rights Code, which carries an obligation to accommodate religious reguirements.
+As per the Policy on Scheduling of Classes and Examinations and Other Accommodations for Religious Observances, the University will "...arrange reasonable accommodation of the needs of students who observe religious holy days other than those already accommodated by ordinary scheduling and statutory holidays."
+For more information, please refer to Accommodations for Religious Observances.
+The obligation not to discriminate on the basis of religion is a statutory duty arising from the Ontario Human Rights Code, which carries an obligation to accommodate religious requirements.